Gurgling Stomach and Diarrhea for a Week: 7 Causes & Treatments.

 - Eat bland foods such as the BRAT diet (Bananas, Rice, Applesauce, and Toast).

-- Avoid fats, high-sugar, and dairy products as much possible as you can.
+- Avoid fats, high-sugar, and dairy products as much as possible.

 - Eat frequent small meals.